ricogendron/phase-diversity/README.md

    as follows:
    - 0: disk/ellipse
    - 1: regular polygon
-   - 2: ELT shape (not implemented yet)
+   - 2: ELT shape (not implemented yet, will come soon)

 6) The user must provide the flattening factor of the pupil, useful for defining elliptical pupils.
 This factor will impact everything that is contained in the pupil, whether it is circular or polygonal.
 Spiders and obscuration are affected as well.
-The flattening operates in a direction perpendicular to a "main pupil axis", which orientation is defined the angle of the pupil (see
+The flattening operates in a direction perpendicular to a "main pupil axis", which orientation is defined the angle of the pupil (see §
-   6. below).
+   8. below).
 The flattening factor can possibly be greater than 1.0 (therefore acting as an expansion factor rather than flattening).

 7) The user must provide the central obscuration diameter of the pupil.
 This